 a) Chances are you don't know what the specific career is that would encompass everything you are and everything you love,

 b) The world of work is changing so fast that specific roles and even industries are disappearing and morphing at a rate of knots, and

 c) It's likely that there are at least 50 different careers out there that would light you up.

 Job roles and career paths are such tiny targets to hit, and they're constantly changing shape.
-Ten years ago, there was no such thing as a social media manager, a Zumba instructor, or an online dating profile specialist.
+Ten years ago, there was no such thing as a FinTech engineer, K-Pop dance class instructor, or an online dating profile specialist.
 Five years from now, the careers out there will look totally different again.